Government Consumption in Peru

 Economy grows at softest pace since Q1 2024 in the second quarter

-GDP reading: According to a preliminary reading, GDP growth lost steam in Q2, falling to 2.8% year on year from 3.9% in the first quarter and marking worst reading since Q1 2024.
-That said, the Q2 reading was still above the Latin American average for the sixth straight quarter.
+GDP reading: According to a preliminary reading, GDP growth lost steam in Q2, falling to 2.8% year on year from 3.9% in the first quarter and marking the worst reading since Q1 2024.
+That said, the Q2 reading was above the Latin American average for the sixth straight quarter.

 Drivers: The downturn was broad-based, with private consumption, public spending, fixed investment and exports all weakening.
 Private consumption increased 3.6% in the second quarter, which was below the first quarter's 3.8% expansion.
 Government consumption growth moderated to 3.6% in Q2 (Q1: +4.8% yoy).
 Fixed investment growth softened to 7.7% in Q2, compared to 9.3% recorded in the previous quarter.
 Exports of goods and services fell 0.6% on an annual basis in the second quarter, which contrasted the first quarter's 9.2% expansion.
 In addition, imports of goods and services growth moderated to 12.7% in Q2 (Q1: +17.1% yoy).